Here's to New Dreams: Background

-Raven signed to MCA Records at the age of 5, (making her the youngest artist ever signed to a label) but didn't release the album until she was 7 years old.
-The album sold 73,000 copies to date.
-According to the thank you's within the liner notes, she was signed to MCA Records by Wendy Credle and received vocal training lessons from collaborators Shyheim & Missy Elliott, who was then credited as Melissa Elliott.
+Raven signed to MCA Records at the age of 5 (which made her the youngest artist ever signed to a label), but did not release the album until she was 7 years old.
+The album has sold 73,000 copies to date.
+According to the thank yous within the liner notes, she was signed to MCA Records by Wendy Credle and received vocal training lessons from collaborators Shyheim and Missy Elliott, who was then credited as Melissa Elliott.

 Promotion

 The song "That's What Little Girls Are Made Of" was the first single written/produced by Melissa "Missy" Elliott.
 "Raven Is the Flavor" was also released as a single.